 To generate this model, it is necessary that the media become a real socio-political institution acting as the feedback mechanism from the public to the state.
 This cannot be achieved without the transfer of state support for individual media sources to state support in creating a competitive environment within the country for the development of all media.
 This is the only way to restore public confidence in the press.

 Okremova, Diana.
-“The Wide Scope of Media Responsibility Paralyzes Kazakhstani Journalism.”
-CABAR.asia, December 20, 2016. http://cabar.asia/en/diana-okremova-the-wide-scope-of-media-responsibility-paralyzes-kazakhstani-journalism/.
+“The Wide Scope of Media Responsibility Paralyzes Kazakhstani Journalism.” cabar.asia, December 20, 2016. https://cabar.asia/en/diana-okremova-the-wide-scope-of-media-responsibility-paralyzes-kazakhstani-journalism/.

 Author: Anton Morozov, Ph.D., political scientist (Almaty, Kazakhstan).